FAQ + Safety

 Q: What is the shelf-life of your fragrances?

 A: If kept away from sunlight, temperature fluctuations and moisture, our fragrances can last up to 2-3 years.
-All-natural perfumes can last much longer and age beautifully.
+All-natural perfumes can last much longer and age beautifully if stored in optimal conditions.

 Q: Why does this fragrance look different in color compared to the last one I ordered?